Eucalyptus microtheca

-Eucalyptus microtheca, commonly known as the coolibah, is a species of tree that is endemic to northern Australia.
+Eucalyptus microtheca, with many common names including desert box, coolibah, callaille, targoon, yathoo or coolabah, is a species of tree that is endemic to northern Australia.
 It has rough, flaky or fibrous bark on the trunk and branches, lance-shaped adult leaves, flower buds in groups of seven, white flowers and spherical to conical fruit.
 It is widely distributed from the Kimberley region of Western Australia to Cape York in Queensland.

 Description

 Eucalyptus microtheca is a tree, sometimes a mallee, that typically grows to a height of 5-10 m and forms a lignotuber.
 It has a whitish grey to dark grey, box-type bark that is often deeply fissured, coarsely flaky or tessellated as it ages.
 Young plants and coppice regrowth have narrow lance-shaped leaves that are 50-150 mm long, 5-25 mm wide and petiolate.
 Adult plants have leaves that are the same shade of dull green to bluish on both sides, lance-shaped to curved, 50-195 mm long and 6-30 mm wide, tapering to a petiole 6-20 mm long.
 The flower buds are arranged on a thin, branched peduncle in groups of seven, the peduncle 2-9 mm long, the individual buds on pedicels 1-3 mm long.
 Mature buds are pear-shaped to oval or spherical, 3-4 mm long and 2-3 mm wide with a rounded operculum with a point in the centre.
 Flowering occurs between September and January and the flowers are white.
 The fruit is a woody, shortened spherical or conical capsule 2-5 mm long and 3-7 mm wide with the valves near rim level.